ywamsendai/ywamsendai-website/content/en/donate.md

 ## International

-You can make a transfer to us via your bank account (or a transfer service such as TransferWise for cheaper fees).
-Here are the details you will need:
+To save money on fees, we recommend using a money transfer service for sending money internationally, rather than directly via your bank.
+One service we recommend is [Wise](https://www.wise.com/).
+Here are details you may need:

-* Bank: Mizuho Bank Ltd.
+* SWIFT code: JPPSJPJJ
+* Branch name: JAPAN POST BANK, CO., LTD
-* Branch: Senju
+* Branch: OTEMACHI, 2-3-1
-* Branch number: 527
+* Branch code: IRS
+* Bank name: JAPAN POST BANK, CO., LTD
+* Bank Address: CHIYODA-KU
-* Branch address: 2-58 Senju, Adachi-ku, Tokyo, 120-0034, JAPAN
+* Country: JAPAN

-* SWIFT code: MHCBJPJT
-* Account number: 1992774
+* Account number: 10140-65305041
-* Account name: Sekaiseinensenkyoukai
+* Account name: SHUUKYOUHOUJIN SEKAISEINENSENKYOUKAI
 * Recipient's address: 2-15-3 Kanmaki-cho, Takatsuki-shi, Osaka-fu, 569-0003, JAPAN

-Please send us an email telling us you have sent your donation, including the amount and date of transfer, to admin@ywamsendai.jp
+Please send us an email telling us you have sent your donation, including the amount and date of transfer, to admin@ywamsendai.org

 ## Within Japan